KeyDragon99/AI-powered-Tax-Advisor-Deloitte-assignment/README.md

 serve
 ```

-# back-end
+# Back-end

 This part should help you understand how the backend API endpoints work.

+The backend was developed using Python.
+For the APIs Flask RESTful was used as well as OpenAI for the AI model integration in one of the APIs.
-There are two API endpoints, the cal_tax inside TaxCalculator and advgenerator inside openAIAdvisor.
+There are two API endpoints, the cal_tax inside TaxCalculator and advgenerator inside OpenAIAdvisor classes, both of which are located in the routes.py file.
 The API endpoints are: '/calculate-tax' and '/tax-advice' respectively and the base URL is 'http://localhost:5000'.
 HTTP requests with attached JSON data are sent to either one of those two endpoints.
-To establish a valid communication, the base URL and one of the endpoint are combined into one URL, which is where the server expects to receive data.
+Communication is established through the combination of the base URL and one of the endpoints into one URL, which is where the server expects to receive data.

+## Brief Overview of the files for the front-end

+**init.py**: Responsible for initializing the Flask app and extensions.<br>
+**routes.py**: Defines routes and attaches resources.<br>
+**parsers.py**: Handles request parsing logic.<br>
+**models.py**: Defines response models for marshaling.<br>
+**tax_calculator.py**: Contains the core tax calculation logic.<br>
+**utils.py**: Utility functions for shared tasks.<br>
+**main.py**: application entry point.<br>
+**requirements.txt**: library/framework dependencies.<br>

 ## Tax calculator docs

 In the case of the /calculate-tax endpoint, the server expects tax information and numbers.
-Inside the API the server will use a formula to calculate the tax every time.
+Inside the API, the server will use a formula to calculate the tax every time.
 The greek taxing system is used in this case as the formula.
-The useful information is then returned back to the frontend in the form of JSON.
+The useful information is then returned back to the frontend in JSON format.
-This information includes: Total Income, Deductions, Taxable Income, Tax, Tax Credit, Total Tax, Tax Withheld and Net Tax.
+This information includes: Total Income, Deductions, Taxable Income, Gross Tax, Tax Withheld, Tax Credit, and Net Tax Due.

 ## AI advisor docs for taxes

 In the case of the /tax-advice endpoint, the server expects again tax information and numbers, together with possible comments the user might have added.
-The data is manipulated and transformed so that it becomes a string input, which is then passed to the openai model.
+The data is manipulated and transformed so that it becomes a string input, which is then passed to the openai client model.
-For the integration of the AI model, the library openai is used.
 A key is needed to access the openai LLM.
-For safety reasons, the key can be passed through environment variable which will temporary save it for the current prompt session.
+For safety reasons, the key is passed through an environment variable which will temporary save it for the current cmd prompt session.
-To define the key as a temporary environment variable you run:
+To define the key as a temporary environment variable you run:<br>

 For cmd: